 - 1 tbsp oil

 - 1/4 cup dry sticky rice soaked in water for 1 hour

 - toppings: green onions, soy sauce, vegan meat floss, toasted sesame seeds

 - Preheat oven to 400°F (200°C) and line a baking sheet with parchment paper.

 - Brush the pumpkin halve with oil and place it cut-side down on the baking sheet.
-Bake for about 40 minutes, or until tender.
-Let cool a few minutes.
+Bake for about 40 minutes or until tender.
+Let cool for a few minutes.
 In the meantime, soak the sticky rice in water.

 - Scoop out the pumpkin purée from the roasted pumpkin halve and add to the saucepan.